Salesforce Success Story: 3X ROI Within 12 Months

 3. Shorter Sales Cycles

-Automated workflows and clear stage definitions reduced sales cycle duration by nearly 20 percent.
+Automated workflows and clear stage definitions reduced the sales cycle duration by nearly 20 per cent.

 4. Improved Customer Retention